-Magic Kingdom isn’t the only park to have special holiday events.
-Epcot offers the International Festival Of The Holidays, which took place from November 25 through December 30 in 2022.
-(No dates have been announced yet for 2023.)
+Another festival that will begin in November is the Epcot International Festival of the Holidays, which will take place November 25 – December 30, 2023.
 Featuring traditions from around the world, including some incredible cuisine and holiday treats, this festival is certainly to put you in the holiday spirit.
 It offers some unique holiday entertainment including a celebrity-hosted Candlelight Processional.

 And then there’s New Year’s Eve… All four parks have special countdown events in place, and they all see a huge surge in crowds.
 It is worth noting, that Magic Kingdom and Epcot see the greatest crowds as Hollywood Studios and Animal Kingdom are a bit more low-key in terms of events for the day.
 Keep in mind that Epcot also sees more of an “adult” crowd due to its assortment of bars and specialty entertainment.
 (Let’s face it, many like to drink their way around the world in World Showcase!)